FunctionalUrology/SpheroScan/README.md

        ```
        pip install -r requirements.txt
        ```

        - Launch SpheroScan.
-It will be launched in a new web window, the time it takes to open may vary depending on computational resources
+It will be launched in a new web window, the time it takes to open may vary depending on computational resources.
        ```
        python main.py
        ```